-domain with random phase uniformly distributed on $[0, 2\pi]$.
-In Tbl.(7.1) average cpu times, along with standard deviations of the experiments, are compared using the LS algorithm as a baseline - the results for the other algorithms are normalized by the LS performance given at the far left of the table.
+times, along with maxima and minima of the experiments, are compared using the least squares (LS) algorithm as a baseline; the results for the other algorithms are normalized by the least squares performance given at the far left of the table.
 The standard deviations reflect the robustness of the algorithm and consistency of performance.
-Note that the AP algorithm is analogous to taking $\epsilon = 0$ in the objective E{ε} defined by Eq.(5.4).
+Note that the averaged projections (AP) algorithm is analogous to taking $\epsilon = 0$ in the objective E{ε} defined by (68).
 The difference between this and a gradient descent algorithm is that the step length is not optimized.
-Overflow problems and instability aside, the difference between the performance of AP and LS can be regarded as a measure of the value of the step length in algorithm performance.
+Overflow problems and instability aside, the difference between the performance of AP and least squares can be regarded as a measure of the value of the step length in algorithm performance.
 With the exception of the SP algorithm, on average each algorithm requires the same number of function evaluations per iteration.
-The limiting calculation for this application is the Fourier transform which is accomplished with the FFT algorithm.
+The limiting calculation for this application is the Fourier transform, which is accomplished with the fast Fourier transform (FFT) algorithm.
 Each squared set distance error evaluation requires one FFT per diversity image.
-Each gradient or projection calculation requires 2 FFTs per diversity image.
-The SP algorithm requires at most 3 fewer FFTs per iteration than the line search or AP algorithms since only one projection is calculated at each iteration.
-Hence the per iteration cost of the SP algorithm is .6 times that of the other algorithms.
-For L-BFGS and LS implementations, when the trust region is invoked or when backtracking is required to generate the proper step size additional function evaluations are needed.
-When the trust region is restricted, usually only one restriction is necessary when the scaling Eq.(6.8) is used.
+Each gradient or projection calculation requires two FFTs per diversity image.
+The SP algorithm requires three fewer FFTs per iteration than the line search or AP algorithms, since only one projection is calculated at each iteration.
+Hence the per iteration cost of the SP algorithm is 0.6 times that of the other algorithms.
+For L-BFGS and least squares implementations, when the trust region is invoked or when backtracking is required to generate the proper step size, additional function evaluations are needed.
+When the trust region is restricted, usually only one restriction is necessary when the scaling (88) is used.
 For backtracking, usually three backtracking steps are required.
 The added computational cost for implementing limited memory methods is not noticeable in cpu time.
 The average time per iteration for L-BFGS methods is 1.047 seconds for a 512×512 image using a parallel cluster of 16 processors, compared to 1.017 seconds for line search methods.
 There is, however, a considerable difference in the memory requirements depending on how many previous steps are stored.

-Fig. 7.5.
-Comparison of algorithms applied to the example shown in Fig. 7.2.
+Fig. 10 Comparison of algorithms applied to the example shown in Figure 7.
 The algorithms have different objectives, so we compare the behavior of the squared set distance error for each.

-The performance of the algorithms on apodized (i.e. filtered) noisy data shown in Fig.7.3 is very similar in character to the noiseless experiments.
+The performance of the algorithms on apodized (i.e., filtered) noisy data shown in Figure 8 is very similar in character to the noiseless experiments.
 Since the methods use a pixel basis, all of the algorithms attempt to match the data exactly, including the noise.
 Filtering for data analysis is treated as a separate issue from filtering for numerical efficiency or stability.
-While it has been noted that other noise models are more appropriate [97], the noise in these experiments is additive and normally distributed, consistent with the least squares performance measure.
-The squared set distance error E=0.050 is the outer edge of the neighborhood of the solution, i.e. the "knee" in the error reduction shown in Fig.7.5.
+While it has been noted that other noise models are more appropriate [95], the noise in these experiments is additive and normally distributed, consistent with the least squares performance measure.
+The squared set distance error E = 0.050 is the outer edge of the neighborhood of the solution, i.e., the "knee" in the error reduction shown in Figure 10.
 Once inside this neighborhood, error reduction is rapid in all cases.
-With the exception of the SP algorithm, error reduction flattens out at E=0.0138.
-In every trial the SP algorithm fails to reduce the error below E=0.02.
+With the exception of the SP algorithm, error reduction flattens out at E = 0.0138.
+In every trial the SP algorithm fails to reduce the error below E = 0.02.
 In practice, however, this difference between the SP "solution" and that of the other algorithms does not result in noticeable differences in the eyeball norm for the phase estimate.